Table of Contents

 Case Detail

-New York has enacted a new law with the goal of regulating disfavored — but constitutionally protected — online speech.
-The law threatens vast swaths of protected speech on the internet and appears to be just the first step in further regulation of online speech.
+New York enacted a law with the goal of regulating disfavored — but constitutionally protected — online speech, threatening vast swaths of protected speech on the internet.

 New York explicitly justified its law as necessary to tilt the marketplace of ideas away from disfavored, but protected, speech.
 Indeed, New York Gov. Kathy Hochul said the law would require websites to “monitor and report” hate speech on their sites, with the obvious aim of restricting this kind of speech online.
 New York’s senate president emphasized the law would “confron[t] the spread of misinformation and hateful ideology on the internet.”
 The attorney general and the law’s chief sponsors made similar remarks when the law was passed.
 Under NetChoice, however, the state’s goal of stamping out “hateful” speech online does not justify restricting speech in any way, and it should doom the law’s chances of survival under the First Amendment.